sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 * account: If this is a sheltermanager.com service call, the user's account number.
 Can be omitted for other installations.

 * username: A valid ASM user.
+For the majority of calls, this user must have the "View Animal" permission.

 * password: A valid ASM password.
 From a security standpoint, it's better to create at least one ASM user dedicated to calling the service to assist with